[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 While ambitious cross-border infrastructure projects in the Arab world have historically faced challenges, this new corridor project is seen as a high-standard, non-coercive initiative that appeals to the countries involved and aims to provide transparent and responsible infrastructure development.

-In addition to the India-Middle East corridor, the US and EU will also announce a trans-African corridor project between the Democratic Republic of Congo, Zambia, and Angola, designed to enhance trade in raw materials, including copper.
+In addition to the India-Middle East corridor, the US and EU will also announce a trans-African corridor project between the Democratic Republic of Congo, Zambia and Angola, designed to enhance trade in raw materials such as copper.